 - Thermal Conductivity: 8.5 W/mK

 Arctic MX-4 Review

-As the Arctic MX-4 is one of the most popular thermal compounds on the market, we just had to crown it as the best choice thermal paste for 2020.
-Not only is it widely available, but it's also easy to apply owing to its syringe-like design.
+As the Arctic MX-4 is one of the most popular thermal compounds on the market, we just had to crown it as the best choice of thermal paste for 2020.
+Not only is it widely available, but it’s also easy to apply to owe to its syringe-like design.

 As it’s a carbon-based thermal grease, the Arctic MX-4 is a compound suitable for those who need to cut down on heat, but don’t wish to use an electrically conductive paste.

 With a thermal conductivity of 8.5 W/mK, Arctic’s carbon thermal paste is ideal for heat transfer for users with high-end gaming rigs.
 Plus, at $10, you get a premium thermal paste without the premium price tag.

 Claiming around eight years of life per application, you really don’t need to go buying this thermal paste in bulk either.
 Of course, it’s not great for gamers who like to push their gaming PCs to the limits.
 So, overclockers will need something a little bit stronger—maybe our premium picks thermal paste will do the job?

 - A plastic applicator makes it easy to apply the grease

 - Outstanding thermal conductivity